-Enter the Garmin eTrex 22x.
-I’ve been using mine for around 1500 miles of bikepacking navigation, and I’m feeling pretty clear about what I like and what I don’t.
-In this Garmin eTrex 22x review I’ll describe the device’s key features and share pros and cons from a bikepacker’s perspective.
-I’m also an avid backpacker, so I’ll try to make this review useful for other types of outdoor adventurers too.
+I’ve used my eTrex 22x for over 3000 miles of bikepacking navigation.
+In this review I’ll describe its key features and share pros and cons from a bikepacker’s perspective.
+I’m also an avid backpacker, and though I don’t use my eTrex as often on foot I’ll touch on its usefulness for other types of outdoor adventures too.

 Overview of the Garmin eTrex 22x